Wanting to learn Spanish is an excellent thing because this language is still spoken by more than 500 million speakers in the world.

 His method may seem really simplistic because according to Benny Lewis, you just need to speak Spanish to learn the language.

 An explanation: the more you speak with the words you already know, the more you will be able to learn new ones and connect them with those you already know.
+You can quickly learn this way.

 You will enrich your vocabulary and improve your oral comprehension.